BRISTOL GENEALOGY

 from the first marriage were born in New Haven:

-Samuel Bristol (1651-1692), who married Phebe and had by her four children.
+Samuel Bristol (1651-1692) married Phebe and had by her four children.
 He inherited land from his uncle Richard Bristow.

 from the second marriage were born in New Haven:

-John Bristol (1659-1735), who married first Mehitable, and second Mercy Mansfield (b.
+John Bristol (1659-1735) married first Mehitable, and second Mercy Mansfield (b.
 1662).
 John was licensed to sell liquor in 1701 and became a surveyor of highways in 1706.
 He had four children, probably from his second marriage with Mercy.

 Abigail Bristol (b.
-1666), who became in 1712 the second wife Daniel Terill (1689-1727) of Milford, Connecticut.
+1666) became in 1712 the second wife Daniel Terill (1689-1727) of Milford, Connecticut.
 Daniel, who was 23 years younger than Abigail, had ten children from his first marriage, but does not appear to have had any with Abigail.

-Daniel Bristol (1671-1738), who married first Esther Sperry and second Judith Bunnell (d.
+Daniel Bristol (1671-1738) married first Esther (Hester) Sperry and second Judith Bunnell (d.
 1746), the widow of Thomas Hodge.
 Eight children were born from the first marriage.

 Eliphalet Bristol (1679-1757), who follows:

-2. Eliphalet Bristol, the son of Henry Bristow and Lydia Brown, was born in New Haven, Connecticut on Oct.
-2, 1679 and married Esther Peck (b.
+2. Eliphalet Bristol (1679-1757), the son of Henry Bristow and Lydia Brown, was born on Oct.
+2, 1679 in New Haven, Connecticut and married Esther Peck (b.
 1679), the daughter of Benjamin Peck and Mary Sperry.
 He was one of the original proprietors of Waterbury, Connecticut but never lived there.
-He took the freeman's oath of New Haven on April 30, 1717 and was chosen in Dec.
+He took the freeman's oath of New Haven on April 30, 1717, and was chosen in Dec.
 1717 to be a "viewer and hayward for the old field west side".
 He is listed in 1718 as a "lister", in 1718 as a surveyor, and in 1730 as a tithing man for West Haven.
 He died on Dec.
 1757 having had several children.
+Ref: Bristol (1967) p.
+5, #11.

 children - BRISTOL: